FAQ

 Will I have the same caregiver for every visit?

-It depends on the schedule and each client’s needs.
+It depends on your schedule and needs.
 We understand how important continuity is in companion care.
 We strive to keep as few caregivers as possible involved in your care.
 However, sometimes it is unavoidable, and even desirable, to have more than one person assigned to a client.

 Am I required, or permitted, to give gratuities or gifts to caregivers?